reportportal/docs/docs/installation-steps/deploy-with-kubernetes/QuickStartWithGCPGKE.md

 ```

 :::note
-Here and below we use `us-central1` region as a location for GKE cluster.<br/>
+Here and below we use `us-central1` region as a location for GKE cluster.<br />
 However, you can use any other region.
 :::